JeremyJones/hotjar-realtime-survey/scale/README.md

 #### Aggregation of marginal gains

 > "1 percent margin for improvement in everything you do."
-- Dave Brailsford
+-Dave Brailsford

 #### Network traffic

-Libraries combined, minified, optimised.
+1. Libraries combined, minified, optimised.
+1. Paths shortened.
+1. CDN directives on HTML pages.

 #### Dashboard